Waiting for Uncle Fat: Criticism and feedback

-Different people have showed their opinion and attitude towards the event.
+Several people have shown their opinion and attitude towards the event.
 Jeffrey Lam Kin Fung from the pro-establishment Business and Professionals Alliance thought waiting for uncle fat is showing their unity.

 But both James Tien Pei Chun and Felix Chung Kwok Pan from liberal party thought it is ridiculous, Tien said that "It is no need to wait for uncle fat, it is a nonsense!"

 Some other lawmakers like Tam Yiu Chung and Regina Ip thought they have failed in their plan and communication which led to an unexpected result.

 Jasper Tsang, The Legislative Council president just described the event as an ‘unfortunate accident’.
 The Pro-democracy lawmakers felt puzzled about it as most of their opponents had left the room.
 Leung Kwok Hung from the League of Social Democrats said that ‘the pro-establishment camp are cowards’ because of their leaving.
 A Facebook page named ‘The Wait for Uncle Fat’ was created after the event and received more than 3000 likes in the first two hours which expressed how the citizens felt about it.